 KCF also provides financial support for the weekly Kent Food Bank.
-As a non-profit organization, KCF is a member of the Connecticut Food Bank and accesses free and low-cost food and related items for the Kent Food Bank.
-In 2019, more than 3 1/2 tons of food was provided to the food bank by KCF.
+As a non-profit organization, KCF is a member of the Connecticut Foodshare and accesses free or low-cost foods and related items for the Kent Food Bank.
+In 2022, more than 3 tons of food was provided to the Kent Food Bank by its CTFB membership.

-The Kent Nursing Association merged with KCF in the summer of 2018.
-Since its incorporation in 1943, KNA’s mission was to help secure needed home health care and wellness resources for Kent residents who lacked adequate insurance or financial resources – through support of local Visiting Nurse Associations.
-That work continues under the KCF umbrella, whose mission has been expanded to “assist and improve the community’s health and welfare through the utilization of resources available to the organization….and to identify and financially support families living in Kent, Connecticut to help them meet their health care needs and financial emergencies.”
+KCF's efforts in support of our community's health are in keeping with our mission to “assist and improve the community’s health and welfare through the utilization of resources available to the organization….and to identify and financially support families living in Kent, Connecticut to help them meet their health care needs and financial emergencies.”

 Referrals are accepted from various sources.
-Most come from the Town’s Director of Social Services/Municipal Agent for the Elderly but they also come from local clergy, school & hospital social workers and other medical and social service providers.
-KCF has developed a list of more than 40 area-wide social service and health agencies – and has hosted information sharing sessions for those resources each year since 2008.
+Most come from the Town’s Director of Social Services/Municipal Agent for the Elderly, Samantha Hasenflue - but some come from local clergy, school & hospital social workers and other medical and social service providers.
+KCF has developed a list of more than 40 area-wide social service and health agencies – and has hosted information sharing sessions for those resources.